Live Life Animated - Learn the Basics of Animation

-Participants will leave the course with a few souvenirs of their experience:
+Participants will leave the course with a few souvenirs from their experience:

 John O'Donnell's work can be seen at the following website: www.johnodonnellprojects.com